vknabel/lithia/README.md

 ## Is Lithia for you?

-No. Unless you want to play around with new language concepts for some local non-production projects with a proof of concept programming language.
-If so, I’d be very happy to hear your feedback!
+No. Unless you want to play around with new language concepts for local non-production projects with a proof of concept programming language.
+I’d be happy to hear your feedback!

 ### Roadmap

-Currently Lithia is just an early proof of concept.
-Most basic language features exist, but the current tooling and standard libraries are far from being feature complete or stable.
+Currently Lithia is an early proof of concept.
+Basic language features exist, but the current tooling and standard libraries are far from being feature complete or stable.

 - [x] Module imports
 - [x] Testing library